Superfluid $^4$He as a rigorous test bench for different damping models in nanoelectromechanical resonators: Introduction

 \section{Introduction}

-Nanoelectromechanical (NEMS) resonators have emerged in many fields of physics as ultra-sensitive probes of mass and force \cite{MassSensor2012,LiMo2007}.
-For instance, their extreme force resolution has made measurements sensitive to magnetic field of a single nuclear spin \cite{Myller2014}.
+Nanoelectromechanical (NEMS) resonators have emerged in many fields of physics as ultra-sensitive probes of mass and force \cite{LiMo2007}.
+For instance, their extreme force resolution enabled measurements sensitive to magnetic field of a single nuclear spin \cite{Myller2014}.
 Recently, detection of a single quantized vortex trapped on a NEMS device in superfluid $^4$He has been demonstrated \cite{Guthrie2021}.
 Trapping of a single vortex on a NEMS device in $^3$He will open new avenues for exciting studies, for example on Majorana zero modes living in quantized vortex cores \cite{Kopnin1991}, the building blocks of a topologically protected quantum computer.

-Full understanding of intrinsic device properties and device-fluid interactions is required for detailed analysis of high-precision measurements on vortex dynamics, and superfluid $^4$He is an excellent sandbox for studying those.
+Full understanding of intrinsic device properties and device-fluid interactions is required for detailed analysis of high-precision measurements e.g. on vortex dynamics, and superfluid $^4$He is an excellent sandbox for studying those.
 In this work we provide detailed description of device properties and device-fluid interactions for NEMS resonators of different sizes immersed to the superfluid $^4$He, and analyze our results using existing theoretical models.

 We compare the response of the same devices in vacuum and in superfluid, which provides additional information about the intrinsic device properties.
 Density of thermal excitations in superfluid $^4$He becomes vanishingly small at temperatures $T\lesssim \SI{0.2}{\kelvin}$, and in absence of quantized vortices, it is practically an ideal fluid with frictionless superflow.
 The ideal flow of the liquid displaced by the device reduces the resonance frequency via an increase in the effective mass of the resonator, but it does not introduce extra damping.
 The ability to change both temperature and frequency of a mechanical resonance mode in the same device allows rigorous tests on different damping models.
 We apply these tests in particular to tunneling two level systems (TTLS) and magnetomotive damping mechanisms observed in our devices \cite{Kamppinen2022}.
+Beyond nanoelectromechanical resonators, TTLS affect damping, noise and decoherence in a wide range of quantum-limited measurements \cite{Behunin2016}, for example in qubits \cite{Ithier2005} and in optomechanical systems \cite{Laure2021}.
+As the dimensions of those devices are often smaller than the relevant phonon wavelengths, interest in TTLS properties in reduced dimensions extends beyond simple mechanical resonators \cite{Behunin2016}.